cbcielo/cse15l-lab-reports/lab-report-3-week-6.md

 Let's get started!

-## StreamLining ssh Configuration
+## StreamLining `ssh Configuration`

-* show .ssh/config file and how you edited it with vscode
+* show `.ssh/config` file and how you edited it with vscode

-Here I am showing my config file and the contents I editted with I used
+Here I am showing my `config` file and the contents I edited with I used:

 `Host ieng`